vanderbilt-data-science/dgx-user-guide/README.md

 3. Provide your VUnetID password
 4. You now have shell access to the ACCRE file system. ```ls``` will show you that you're currently in your ACCRE home directory.
 This is currently a CPU-only gateway.
 5. Have your python script ready in your ACCRE home directory.
 You may upload this using the interactive portal at http://viz.accre.vu
 6. Create your SLURM script.
 This instructs the scheduler how to run the Python script and what to do with the results.
-Below is a sample SLURM script:
+Below is a sample SLURM script (filename.slurm):

 ```
 #!/bin/bash